brxken128/dexios/README.md

 `dexios -ek keyfile test.txt test.enc`

 To encrypt all `.mp4` files in a directory, we can use `find`.
-This works a LOT better with a keyfile as you will have to input the password manually each time otherwise.
+This works a LOT better with a keyfile/environment variable key as you will have to input the password manually each time otherwise.
 It will append `.enc` to the end of your files.
 You can remove `-maxdepth 1` to make this run recursively.

 `find *.mp4 -type f -maxdepth 1 -exec dexios -esyk keyfile {} {}.enc \;`